Stock futures indicate further declines on government shutdown fears

 China’s Shanghai Composite ended the day down 0.8 percent and off 3 percent for the week.

-In Hong Kong, the Hang Seng index dropped 0.2 percent.
+In Hong Kong, the Hang Seng index closed out the day higher by 0.5 percent, but fell 1.3 percent for the week.

-In European trading, London’s FTSE opened up 0.2 percent, Germany’s DAX traded 0.3 percent lower and France’s CAC slipped 0.3 percent.
+In European trading, London’s FTSE traded lower by 0.4 percent, Germany’s DAX traded 0.4 percent lower and France’s CAC slipped 0.7 percent.

 FOX Business' Mike Obel contributed to this report